Summer Vacation Tips: Your Ultimate Guide to Safety, Adventure, and Fun

 Summer is a prime time to heed the call of the wild.
 But while nature can be relaxing and rejuvenating, there are also plenty of factors that can put a damper on what would otherwise be a perfect trip.
 Most, however, are avoidable.
-Justin Wood, Manager of Program Development and Operations at REI Adventures, an active-adventure travel company at REI, the outdoors retail behemoth, has some ultra-helpful hints.
+Justin Wood, Director, REI Experiences, an active-adventure travel company at REI, the outdoors retail behemoth, has some ultra-helpful hints.
 He breaks them up into three categories: before, when you get there, and when you’re ready to leave.
 The before-you-go phase is easily the most important.

 “About 99% of how your trip pans out is determined by how you planned.
 Research so you can craft your experience to meet your needs,” he says.
 First, check up on the site you want to visit.
 A lot of places require a reservation and can book up six months in advance.
 There are, however, lots of first come/first serve sites, but plan smartly.
 Try to get there mid-week to avoid the rush.
 Need to learn about options in a particular area?
 He recommends Hikingproject.com, which drastically reduces the legwork you have to do by providing information on an assortment of trails and cool destinations in any area for any level of experience.